Arb-Capital/wsgem-pendle/README.md

-A wsgem is a non-rebasing wrapper of an underlying currency token (the "gem", e.g. tGBP) whose gem value is an oracle-set NAV (`navprice()`, quoted in gem native units per whole wsgem) that is poked upward over time.
-That is exactly the shape Pendle's SY standard models best (cf. `PendleWstEthSY`):
+A wsgem is a non-rebasing wrapper of an underlying currency token (the "gem", e.g. tGBP) whose gem value is an oracle-set NAV (`navprice()`, quoted in gem native units per whole wsgem) that accrues upward over time under normal operation.
+That shape is well suited to Pendle's SY standard (cf. `PendleWstEthSY`):

 - **1 SY share = 1 wsgem** — the SY holds the wsgem and mints shares 1:1.
 - **`exchangeRate()` = `wsgem.navprice()`** — gem per share.